The Intent of our French Curriculum

 In school we:

-- displays are used to remind children of key vocabulary;
+- word banks are used to remind children of key vocabulary;

 - practical activities, songs and games are used to help improve memory and recall;

-- in the classroom whether possible instructions are given in French to expose children to the language as much as possible and I day to day contexts;
+- in the lessons whether possible instructions are given in French to expose children to the language;

 How it is assessed:

 We strive to ensure that our pupil’s attainment is in line or exceeds their potential when we consider the varied starting points of all our children.
-The learning challenges used and progression girds used to plan and teach MFL, ensure that children are accessing work at age related expectations, with regular opportunities to be challenged through higher-level objectives.
+The teaching sequence, ensures that children are accessing work at age related expectations, with regular opportunities to use their knowledge in different contexts.

 The Impact of our French Curriculum